 As we mentioned above, regular brushing is beneficial for keeping your Chessie’s coat healthy.
 Regular brushing is also helpful in removing dead hair from Chessie’s coat and brushing out dry and dead skin cells.
-In doing this, it mitigates your allergic response, and fewer allergens escape into the environment.
+Doing this mitigates your allergic response, and fewer allergens escape into the environment.

-Your Chesapeake Bay Retriever’s diet also plays a significant role in their overall health.
-For example, a diet that does not incorporate all the necessary nutrients can cause your Chessie to develop dry and itchy skin.
+Your Chesapeake Bay Retriever’s diet also significantly affects their overall health.
+For example, a diet not incorporating all the necessary nutrients can cause your Chessie to develop dry and itchy skin.

-The drier your dog’s skin, the more skin cells they shed and the worse your allergy symptoms become.
-With a proper diet, however, every aspect of your Chessie’s health is nourished, and that means fewer allergy symptoms for you.
+The drier your dog’s skin, the more skin cells they shed, and the worse your allergy symptoms become.
+With a proper diet, however, every aspect of your Chessie’s health is nourished, which means fewer allergy symptoms.

 Vet care is the third major factor in maintaining a healthy Chesapeake Bay Retriever.
 Every dog requires regular vet care for preventative medicine and unexpected incidents.
-Without regular care, parasites and infection can cause dry and itchy skin and worsen your allergy symptoms!
+Without regular care, parasites and infection can cause dry, itchy skin and worsen your allergy symptoms!

 Conclusion / Summary

-The Chesapeake Bay Retriever is not a hypoallergenic dog, and for most allergy sufferers, this is a poor breed choice.
-Even by taking additional practices under advisement, the Chessie is best suited to a home that can tolerate their heavy shedding and allow this active breed to pursue an active lifestyle.
+The Chesapeake Bay Retriever is not a hypoallergenic dog; for most allergy sufferers, this is a poor breed choice.
+Even by taking additional practices under advisement, the Chessie is best suited to a home that can tolerate heavy shedding and allow this active breed to pursue an active lifestyle.